 Recent studies show that organisations that offer workplace flexibility have less absence and turnover, with also higher levels of engagement and productivity.
 This comes down to control.
 We all need to feel control of our lives and by working with your employees on flexibility, you grant them real control.
 They feel trusted and valued and their investment in the work and in the business will grow.

 Many businesses today view workplace flexibility as a strategic move rather than an employee benefit.
 The more progressive and innovative your company is, the easier it will be to attract and retain employees.
 Those with a lot to offer want to work within a company that treats them like adults and have empathetic, energetic and progressive cultures.

 The rise in telecommuting means that companies can save costs on supplies, real estate and utilities.
 Telecommuters can work anytime and anywhere as long as the work required gets completed.

 Truly engaged employees don’t leave their job behind when they’re off the clock.
 They carry their current projects with them at all times and are always open to new inspiration or insight.
 Employees who are telecommuting or working on schedules that they helped design, means these workers are out in the world more, open to more input and away from the office environment where stagnation can sometimes set in.
 An employee with a well-rounded, active lifestyle will bring implemented core values to any job, and may well find new inspiration.

 Telecommuting can be a challenge for managers.
 They can’t just approach someone in person to discuss an issue.
 Balancing schedules and workloads can also be complicated if you are managing telecommuters, although the results are worthwhile.

-Workplace flexibility is a great leaderships tool, make sure you use it to its full potential.
+Workplace flexibility is a great leadership tool, and it is essential to make sure you are using it to its’ full potential.